Table of contents

 Each of the four rows obtained in the substitution process is made to shift one step to the left.

-The shifting needs to be implemented on the basis of the following criteria:
+The shifting needs to be implemented based on the following criteria:

 1. The first row is kept static.